Kilmacthomas, Co. Waterford

 Initially starting out in finance and sales, John took charge of the business in 2000 and guided the company on an upward trajectory with bold changes such as the introduction of new product lines, discovering new export markets and exploring new sustainable energy sources.

-Flahavan’s Progress Oats, are the nation’s undisputed favourite, and have since been joined by more than forty new product lines which are now available in 16 different countries including the UK, US, Spain, Russia, India and South Korea.
+Flahavan’s Progress Oats, are the nation’s undisputed favourite, and have since been joined by more than forty new product lines which are now available in over 20 different countries including the UK, US, Spain, Russia, India and South Korea.

 It was John’s foresight that led the company to produce a range of organic oats.
 “As a nation, we were becoming more health conscious and while people wanted traditional they also wanted organic, healthy and tasty” he said.